✨ We just launched Fimo.ai - an AI Website Builder to create websites in minutes - Try it now

 yarn develop

-Once the plugin is installed, you will be able to add an icon field to any content type.
+Once the plugin is installed, you will be able to add an icon field to any collection type.

-- Select the content type where you want to add the icon field.
+2. Select the collection type where you want to add the icon field.

-- Configure the field as needed (e.g., allowing custom icons selection or full list by default).
+4. Configure the field as needed (e.g., allowing custom subfolder icons selection or full list by default).

-If you don't want to display all your icons in the list, you can select the ones you want to show by tapping their name
+If you don't want to display all your icons in the list, you can apply a custom selection by subfolder by entering their subfolder name attribute — one folder name per line.

 This allows your team to leverage icons that match your project or use cases.